-Nevada's Apprenticeship Project is a grant-funded project, led by Truckee Meadows Community College.
+Nevada's Apprenticeship Project is led by Truckee Meadows Community College.
 They work to ensure all employers in Nevada have access to the information and technical assistance they need to create demand-driven registered apprenticeship programs.

 In 2015, Truckee Meadows Community College (TMCC) was awarded the Department of Labor's (DOL) American Apprenticeship Initiative Grant, and Nevada's Apprenticeship Project was formed.
-This program will help train more than 300 apprentices across Nevada, preparing them for high-skilled, hands-on jobs.
+This Project trains apprentices across Nevada, preparing them for high-skilled, hands-on jobs.

 Whether you're an employer interested in getting positions filled now through a registered apprenticeship program or you're a job seeker ready to earn and learn, you're in the right place.